Spring 2017 CMAS Results - Science and Social Studies

 Performance Levels and Policy Claims including Cut Scores

-Each Performance Level of the CMAS Science and Social Studies assessments has a high level policy claim associated with it.
+Each Performance Level of the CMAS Science and Social Studies assessments (PDF) has a high level policy claim associated with it.
 This policy claim gives a general idea of what is expected of a student at each level regardless of their grade level.
 The Met and Exceeded Expectations levels are on track for College and Career Readiness.

 Students taking the CMAS Science and Social Studies assessments are given an overall scale score that ranges from 300-900.
 Colorado educators set cut scores for each performance level based on the specific content that students should be able to engage with at each Performance Level.
 The elementary and middle school cut scores were then adopted by the State Board of Education in August 2014; the high school cut scores were approved in April 2016.